Abstracts in Urgent Care: December, 2013

 Clinical Challenge: April, 2012

 In each issue, JUCM will challenge your diagnostic acumen with a glimpse of x-rays, electrocardiograms, and photographs of determining conditions that real urgent care patients have presented with.
 If you would like to submit a case for consideration, please email the relevant materials and presenting information to [email protected].
 The patient, a 45-year-old man, presented with vomiting and chest pain.
-View the image taken (Figure 1) and consider what your diagnosis would be. > Resolution of …
+View the image taken (Figure 1) and consider what your diagnosis would be.
+Resolution of the …

 Read More